ECTS

 Description

-This teaching unit covers a range of robotics themes, ranging from the micro to macro scale, including micro manipulators, cable, surgical, submarine, flying, humanoid robots and teleoperation, virtual and augmented reality as well as operational safety.
-The content of each theme is detailed below.
-Mini projects on the above-mentioned themes will be carried out to deepen the basics taught using both simulation software and real robots.
+This teaching unit covers a range of topics in robotics, from micro to macro scale, including micro manipulators, cable robots, surgical robots, underwater robots, flying robots, humanoid robots, as well as teleoperation, virtual and augmented reality, and operational safety.
+The content of each topic is detailed below.
+Mini-projects on the above topics will be carried out to further explore the basics taught, using both simulation software and real robots.

-Surgical Robotics: The objective of this course is to give students an introduction to the field of surgical robotics.
-The aim is to be able to understand the needs expressed by clinicians and to show through a few examples the approach that has made it possible to design and build robots used for surgical procedures.
-Some design elements as well as some control architectures will be mentioned, insisting on the need to guarantee the safety of the patient and the medical team.
+Surgical robotics: The objective of this course is to give students an introduction to the field of surgical robotics.
+The aim is to enable them to understand the needs expressed by clinicians and to use a few examples to illustrate the process that led to the design and production of robots used for surgical procedures.
+Some design elements and control architectures will be discussed, with an emphasis on the need to ensure the safety of patients and medical staff.

-Underwater and flying robots: Mobile robotics dedicated to aerial and underwater environments is based on specificities that will be introduced in this course.
-Current solutions and problems that are still open will be presented.
-Issues related to modeling and nonlinear controls applied to under/iso/over-actuated systems will be addressed.
+Underwater and flying robots: Mobile robotics dedicated to aerial and underwater environments relies on specific features that will be introduced in this course.
+Current solutions and outstanding issues will be presented.
+Questions relating to modeling and nonlinear controls applied to under/iso/over-actuated systems will be addressed.

-Humanoid robotics: This will present the advanced geometric modeling and kinematic methods for tree robotic structures such as humanoid robots.
-Basic notions will also be presented on the center of mass, the center of pressure, the ZMP, static stability, dynamic stability.
-A study on bipedal gait control will be carried out including gait models, trajectory generation and ZMP/COM control as well as dynamic stabilization of the robot.
-The second part of the course will focus on the kinematic control of highly redundant structures (underdetermined system of type Ax=b) by the use of methods based on optimization techniques (LP, QP) under constraints as well as on hierarchical control based on techniques of projection in zero space or task hierarchy based on hierarchies of QP or LP.
+Humanoid robotics: This will involve presenting advanced geometric and kinematic modeling methods for tree-like robotic structures such as humanoid robots.
+Basic concepts will also be presented on the center of mass, center of pressure, ZMP, static stability, and dynamic stability.
+A study on bipedal walking control will be carried out, including walking models, trajectory generation, and ZMP/COM control, as well as dynamic stabilization of the robot.
+The second part of the course will focus on the kinematic control of highly redundant structures (Ax=b underdetermined systems) using methods based on constrained optimization techniques (LP, QP) and hierarchical control based on zero-space projection techniques or task hierarchies based on QP or LP hierarchies.

-Parallel Cable Robots: This course introduces the principle of Parallel Cable Robots (CPRs) followed by a state-of-the-art including application examples, CPR demonstrators and commercial PCRs.
-Geometric, kinematic and dynamic models of the RPCs are then developed.
-Based on these templates, the different types of RPCs, several definitions of their workspace, the main concepts useful for their design as well as simple methods of ordering will finally be presented.
+Parallel cable robots: this course presents the principle of parallel cable robots (PCRs), followed by a state-of-the-art review including application examples, PCR demonstrators, and commercial PCRs.
+The geometric, kinematic, and dynamic models of CPCs are then developed.
+Based on these models, the different types of CPCs, several definitions of their workspace, the main concepts useful for their design, and simple control methods will finally be presented.

-Virtual and augmented reality: Augmented Reality (AR) and Virtual Reality (VR) techniques consist of the interactive simulation of a 3D universe, in which the user is immersed.
-This simulation is generally essentially visual in nature, however it can also include other perceptual information, through several sensory modalities: spatialized sound, haptic or effort feedback, somatosensory approach, etc. This course is an introduction to the different techniques used in VR/AR systems: we will deal with the main 3D synthesis libraries (OpenGL, Vulkan), the peripherals existing on the market, the basics of physics engines as well as the techniques used to locate the user and estimate his point of view in real time.
+Virtual and augmented reality: Augmented reality (AR) and virtual reality (VR) techniques consist of interactive simulation of a 3D universe in which the user is immersed.
+This simulation is generally visual in nature, but it can also include other perceptual information through several sensory modalities: spatialized sound, haptic or force feedback, somatosensory approach, etc. This course is an introduction to the different techniques used in VR/AR systems: we will cover the main 3D synthesis libraries (OpenGL, Vulkan), the peripherals available on the market, the basics of physics engines, and the techniques used to locate the user and estimate their point of view in real time.

-Reliability and operational safety: This course focuses on the reliability of a robotic system, particularly in the operational phase.
-When a robot operates in a complex and partially unfamiliar environment, unforeseen events can occur that the system will have to react to if it wants to ensure its own safety and that of its environment.
-This course will introduce the basic notions of dependability, and present examples of reliability mechanisms applied to mobile robotics.
+Reliability and operational safety: this course focuses on the reliability of a robotic system, particularly during the operational phase.
+When a robot operates in a complex and partially unknown environment, unforeseen events may occur to which the system must respond in order to ensure its own safety and that of its environment.
+This course will introduce the basic concepts of operational safety and present examples of reliability mechanisms applied to mobile robotics.

-Teleoperation: This part covers a brief introduction to the history of teleoperation development, modeling of teleoperation components, and their schematics.
-The criteria for evaluating performance in teleoperation are defined.
-Performance analysis and control design methods are also introduced.
-The course provides the applications of teleoperation in the field of surgical robotics as well as the open questions and remaining challenges to be solved.
+Teleoperation: This section provides a brief introduction to the history of teleoperation development, teleoperation component modeling, and schematics.
+Performance evaluation criteria for teleoperation are defined.
+Methods for performance analysis and control design are also introduced.
+The course covers applications of teleoperation in the field of surgical robotics, as well as open questions and remaining challenges.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------

-This teaching unit covers a set of specialities in robotics, ranging from micro to macro scales, including micro manipulation, surgical, sub-marine, flying, humanoid and cable-driven robots passing through teleoperation, virtual and augmented reality as well as operational safety.
-The content of each sub-unit is detailed hereafter.
-Projects on the mentioned topics will be carried out to deepen the thought basics using both simulation softwares and real robots.
+This teaching unit covers a set of specialties in robotics, ranging from micro to macro scales, including micro manipulation, surgical, submarine, flying, humanoid, and cable-driven robots, as well as teleoperation, virtual and augmented reality, and operational safety.
+The content of each sub-unit is detailed below.
+Projects on the topics mentioned will be carried out to deepen the theoretical foundations using both simulation software and real robots.

-Micro-robotics: Micro-robotics concerns the design, modelling and control of miniaturized robotic systems able to perform handling tasks on objects between 1μm and 1mm in size.
-Application fields include all areas requiring high precision (assembly of mechanical, electronic or optical microsystems, microsurgery, etc.).
+Micro-robotics: Micro-robotics concerns the design, modeling, and control of miniaturized robotic systems capable of performing handling tasks on objects between 1µm and 1mm in size.
+Application fields include all areas requiring high precision (assembly of mechanical, electronic, or optical microsystems, microsurgery, etc.).
 At these scales, robots cannot be fabricated by simple homothetic miniaturization of conventional robots.
 New robot concepts and new actuating principles must be used.
-This course is an introduction to micro-robotics and presents the essential concepts of scale effect, physics of the micro-world, deformable and flexible robotics and micro-actuators.
+This course is an introduction to micro-robotics and presents the essential concepts of scale effect, physics of the micro-world, deformable and flexible robotics, and micro-actuators.

-Sub-marine and flying robots: The specificities of underwater and aerial robotics will be presented.
+Submarine and flying robots: The specificities of underwater and aerial robotics will be presented.
 Current solutions and open issues will be exposed.
-The basic elements required by the control design for this type of vehicles, from modelling to nonlinear control techniques, will be addressed, according to the under/iso/over actuation property of the systems.
+The basic elements required by the control design for this type of vehicles, from modeling to nonlinear control techniques, will be addressed, according to the under/iso/over actuation property of the systems.

-Humanoid robotics: This sub-unit concerns advanced kinematic and differential kinematics modelling methods for humanoid robots.
-Basics on the centre of mass (COM), the centre of pressure, the zero-moment point (ZMP), static stability and dynamic stability are addressed.
-A study on biped gait control will be carried out including gait models, trajectory generation and ZMP / COM control as well as dynamic stabilization of the robot.
-The second part of the sub-unit is focused on the differential kinematic control of very redundant structures (underdetermined system of type Ax = b) by the use of methods based on optimization techniques (LP, QP) under constraints as well as on the hierarchical control based on the projection in the null space or tasks hierarchy based on QP or LP hierarchies.
+Humanoid robotics: This sub-unit concerns advanced kinematic and differential kinematics modeling methods for humanoid robots.
+Basics on the center of mass (COM), the center of pressure, the zero-moment point (ZMP), static stability, and dynamic stability are addressed.
+A study on bipedal gait control will be carried out, including gait models, trajectory generation, and ZMP/COM control, as well as dynamic stabilization of the robot.
+The second part of the sub-unit focuses on the differential kinematic control of highly redundant structures (under-determined system of type Ax = b) using methods based on optimization techniques (LP, QP) under constraints, as well as hierarchical control based on projection into null space or task hierarchies based on QP or LP hierarchies.

-Virtual and Augmented Reality: AR and VR consist in providing the user with an interactive simulation of a 3D world, where one can simulate physics, but also enhance it with additional data visualization.
-This simulation is usually mostly a graphical one, but it can also include other perceptual information across multiple sensory modalities: spatialized sound, haptics, somatosensory, etc. This course is an introduction to the different techniques involved when creating an AR/VR system.
-We will address the current 3D technologies (OpenGL, Vulkan), the devices available, the basics of physical engines, and the localisation and vision techniques used to track the user movements in real time and compute his point of view.
+Virtual and Augmented Reality: AR and VR consist of providing the user with an interactive simulation of a 3D world, where one can simulate physics, but also enhance it with additional data visualization.
+This simulation is usually mostly graphical, but it can also include other perceptual information across multiple sensory modalities: spatialized sound, haptics, somatosensory, etc. This course is an introduction to the different techniques involved in creating an AR/VR system.
+We will address current 3D technologies (OpenGL, Vulkan), available devices, the basics of physical engines, and the localization and vision techniques used to track user movements in real time and compute their point of view.

 Operational safety of robots: This part concerns the reliability of robotic systems, mainly in the operational phase.
 When a robot moves in a complex and partially unknown environment, unforeseen events can occur.
 The system must react to these events to ensure its own safety and that of its environment.
 This course will introduce the basic notions of dependability, and will present examples of safety mechanisms applied to mobile robotics.

-Teleoperation: This part covers a brief introduction of the development history, the typical structures of teleoperation schemes and the modelling of teleoperation components.
-Based on the system modelling, the teleoperation performance evaluation criteria are defined and accordingly the performance analysis and control design methods are introduced.
-The course also provides the applications of teleoperation in the field of robotic surgery as well as the open issues and challenges existing in practical implementation.
+Teleoperation: This part covers a brief introduction to the development history, the typical structures of teleoperation schemes, and the modeling of teleoperation components.
+Based on the system modeling, the teleoperation performance evaluation criteria are defined and, accordingly, the performance analysis and control design methods are introduced.
+The course also provides the applications of teleoperation in the domain of robotic surgery as well as the open issues and challenges existing in practical implementation.

 Objectives

-• Open up to a range of current robotics topics
+- Opening up to a range of current topics in robotics

-• Learn to take human safety into account during robot design and control phases
+- Learning to take human safety into account during the design and control phases of robots

-• Discover new robot concepts and actuation principles
+- Discover new robot concepts and new actuation principles

-• Learn the importance of a system's dependability to guarantee its safety and that of its environment.
+- Learn the importance of system reliability in ensuring its safety and that of its environment.

-• Discover the modelling and control techniques specific to each field of robotics
+- Discover the modeling and control techniques specific to each field of robotics

 Contact Hours: